bhisaac/5eFP/5eFP-SRD.md

 Your perception enables you to spot, hear, or otherwise detect the presence of something.

-Your GM reveals to you all available pieces of information gathered through the five senses regarding the current scene.
-Your GM refunds your inspiration if no additional information is gained.
+Your GM reveals to you all the information available regarding the current scene gathered through the five senses (sight, smell, sound, taste, and touch).

 ### Performance